KelvinWat/KelvinWat/README.md

 -->

 - 🔭 I’m currently studying on CUHK!
-- 🌱 I’m currently learning new things.
+- 🌱 I’m currently learning new techniques in computer science.